nachocaru/xaprb.com/content/blog/2006-11-02-how-to-create-input-masks-in-html.md

 ---
 title: How to create input masks in HTML
-author: Baron Schwartz
-excerpt: '<p>Have you ever wanted to apply an input mask to an HTML form field?
-Input masks are common in traditional GUI applications, but HTML has no such feature.
-This article introduces a library that adds input masks to form fields with unobtrusive JavaScript.</p>'
-layout: post
 permalink: /2006/11/02/how-to-create-input-masks-in-html/
 description:
   - A simple, free way to add input masks to your HTML form fields.